johnbiundo/dev.to-articles/blog-posts/modules-concepts/modules-concepts.md

 ### Intro

-In this article, we'll first cover some basics that are, strictly speaking, outside the scope of NestJS.
-Feel free to jump past those intro sections to get to the Nest-specific content if you already understand these basics.

 We'll start by summarizing the concepts and techniques of _ES modules_ and _npm packages_ at a **basic level** to set a baseline and to ensure we are using _consistent terminology_.
 This is important because some of the concepts and terminology are overlapping and can easily get confused.
 We're on a mission to eliminate confusion!
-Again, if those topics are old hat to you, by all means skip ahead to the NestJS-specific stuff!
+If those topics are old hat to you, by all means skip ahead to the NestJS-specific stuff!

 We'll then go on to define the purpose of NestJS modules, review how they're constructed, and cover the relationship between modules, providers, and controllers.
 In short, we'll create that missing _mental model_ for how modules provide the cornerstone of NestJS application architecture.